RedHatInsights/ccx-notification-service/docs/configuration.md

 ## Dependencies configuration

-Dependencies configuration is in section `[dependencies]` in config file
+Dependencies configuration is in section `[dependencies]` in configuration file

 ```
 [dependencies]